Stopping certain anxiety medications may cause symptoms of “benzo belly”, including diarrhea, constipation, abdominal pain, and appetite changes.

 “Benzo belly” is a term used to describe the stomach discomfort that happens when people withdraw from a benzodiazepine medication.

-Benzodiazepines are a class of prescription medications used to treat anxiety and seizure disorders.
+With common brand names like Xanax, Valium, and Klonopin, benzodiazepines are a class of prescription medications used to treat anxiety and seizure disorders.
 They also bring the potential for abuse and addiction.

 If someone develops an addiction to a benzodiazepine medication, it means they cannot stop using the medication without experiencing withdrawal symptoms.
 Withdrawal symptoms are often uncomfortable and the reason that people continue using addictive substances like benzos.